1. Your evening routine is just as important as your morning routine.

 One of the best ways to recover and regenerate is to give your body the sleep it needs.

-For the next two weeks, your new habit is to defend the last hour before you go to sleep.
+This week your new habit is to defend the last hour before you go to sleep.
 This means turning off or putting away ALL devices, including TV, your phone, tablets, and your computer.
 It might help to set an alarm - this will be your hard time cap to put everything away and spend the rest of the evening calming your brain down for sleep.

 Enjoy!
 We’ll check in with you next week.